Ensembl/ensembl-hive/docs/creating_pipelines/included_runnables.rst

 Standard library of Runnables
 =============================

-Several Runnables are included in the standard eHive distribution, serving as something like a standard library of components that are commonly helpful when creating pipelines.
+Several Runnables are included in the standard eHive distribution, providing a library of components that can be helpful when creating pipelines.
 All of these are located in the directory modules/Bio/EnsEMBL/Hive/RunnableDB/.
 In addition, there are Runnables included with the examples under modules/Bio/EnsEMBL/Hive/Examples/.
-Although those are written to fit into specific example pipelines to illustrate specific eHive concepts, some users may find them useful in their own pipelines.
+Although those are written to fit into specific example pipelines to illustrate specific eHive concepts, you may find them useful in your own pipelines.

 The included examples are: